 • Lifetime Member, Girl Scouts

-• Steering Committee Member, Doing Good Better: Deepening Philanthropic and Nonprofit Partnerships in NJ
+• Advisory Group, Doing Good Better: Deepening Philanthropic and Nonprofit Partnerships in NJ

 • Former Board Member, GlassRoots